To those of you already using social media holidays in your social media marketing plan, we salute you!

 June 20: Father's Day #FathersDay (Third Sunday in June)

-On the same day we celebrate summer's arrival, we should also always say happy Father's Day to all fathers and father figures out there.
+On the same day we celebrate summer's arrival, we also say happy Father's Day to all fathers and father figures out there.

 Blissy is one of the brands that made sure to celebrate fathers with a relevant post.